Skip to content

 Litchfield Hills Road Race

 Established in 1977, the Litchfield Hills Road Race is a great Litchfield tradition that attracts elite runners from around the world.
 It’s held the second Sunday in June, and in years not affected by extenuating circumstances, it includes children’s races and other festivities that make race weekend an exciting time for visitors and spectators to be in Litchfield.
-See the LHRR website for more information.
+See the LHRR website for more information, and see our story about all the events taking place during Road Race Weekend 2025.

 roadrace1